 HOW TO GET RID OF GREASY HAIR

 There's nothing quite like the feeling of hair when it's freshly washed.
 But it can be especially frustrating to find those clean locks turning greasy faster than you can keep up with.
-If you find yourself resorting to ponytails, excessive product and hats to hide oily hair, don't fear: we've got some handy tips on how to get rid of greasy hair.
+If you find yourself resorting to ponytails, excessive product and hats to hide oily hair at home, don't fear: your hair detox is here!
+Here are some tips on how to get rid of greasy hair quick.

 1. Bye Bye, Brush